Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 _"CGC Star’s Bounty, we’ve been ordered to escort you to Orbital Station Kinsah to take on provisions and personnel.
 Please don’t deviate from your assigned route."_

-"Huh…"
+"Huh..."

 Amyni glanced at Goruu with the ear swiveling equivalent of a raised eyebrow. "‘Huh?’
 You think this is a _good_ thing?"

-"It might be…  They didn’t follow standard procedure."
+"It might be...
+They didn’t follow standard procedure."
 Goruu had an idea and he was trying to grow it into something resembling a plan.

 "Doesn’t that mean they’re more of those Ghosts?
 Like the ones here?"
 Geeran interjected, referencing their fallen Brothers onboard.

-"Um… yeah."
+"Um... yeah."
 Goruu needed more time.
 "Geeran, send a non-verbal acknowledgement, quick."
 He started moving from the operations station to navigation into which the helm control was now patched.

 Amyni was starting to catch on though.
 "You’re not really going to follow them, are you?"